 Whether you decide to retain an attorney or not, do not ignore a traffic violation or miss your court date without calling the Court to request an adjournment!
 If you do not pay your fine or appear in Court you may have to pay an increased penalty or may even be subject to an automatic license suspension or warrant for your arrest.

 The attorneys of Siragusa Law Firm LLC have extensive experience in Municipal Court matters.
 Please contact us if we can help you with a traffic ticket in Hunterdon or Somerset Counties, or in other Municipal Courts in the State of New Jersey.
-We would be happy to meet with you for an initial consultation free of charge.
+We would be happy to meet with you for an initial consultation.

 As attorneys we must give you the following disclaimer: the commentary and views expressed in this article are solely the opinions of the individual author or authors and may not reflect the opinions of Siragusa Law Firm LLC.
 In addition, the information contained in this article is intended merely as helpful background information that is general in nature.
 It is for informational purposes only, is not warranted as accurate or complete and does not constitute legal advice and, thus, should not be relied upon as such advice.